Sreeya200/XGBoost-for-Machine-Learning/README.md

-# 📊 XGBoost Regression for Diabetes Prediction
+# 📊 XGBoost for Diabetes Prediction

 ## 📌 Overview
 This project implements an **XGBoost Regressor** to predict diabetes progression using the **Diabetes dataset** from `sklearn.datasets`.
 It includes: